 In an area of expected reception of ILS signal operated at 108.1 MHz, the use of HD Radio digital band PU in combination with the analogue host is not recommended, when the radio broadcast host frequency is at 107.9 MHz.

 It is noted that the guidelines above are expected to have minimal affect on planning consideration, due to the ILS operation procedures.
-These procedures are normally limited to a distance of 30 km from the ILS transmitter, at a radial of 5 degrees.
+These procedures are normally limited to a distance of 30 km from the ILS transmitter, at a radial of 5 degrees.]

 RAVIS

-The potential interference from RAVIS to the aeronautical radionavigation services in the band above 108.0 MHz is not higher as the one of analogue FM service. [need a link to the evidence]
+The potential interference from RAVIS service to the aeronautical radionavigation services in the band above 108.0 MHz is expected to be not higher as the one from analogue FM service (according to out-of-band emission masks).
+100 kHz bandwidth RAVIS signal is practically the same as DRM signal (see signal parameters and out-of-band emission for DRM and RAVIS above).
+The potential interference from 200 and 250 kHz bandwidth RAVIS signal need to be proven.
+Measurements of protection ratios are planned to the second half of 2011.

 Sharing Criteria with Land Mobile Services below 87.5 MHz